 - Pale skin.

 - Muscle stiffness.

 - Rarely, severe and sometimes deadly effects have happened shortly after use of this drug.
 This includes heart attack, an abnormal heartbeat, and low blood pressure.
-Tell your doctor right away if you have chest pain or pressure, shortness of breath, abnormal heartbeat, dizziness, or passing out.
+Tell the doctor right away if your child has chest pain or pressure, shortness of breath, abnormal heartbeat, dizziness, or passing out.

 - Blurred eyesight.

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your child’s doctor.
 Call your child’s doctor for medical advice about side effects.

 You may report side effects to your national health agency.